 Cloud computing layers additional technologies, such as self-service provisioning and chargeback, onto virtualization.
 For example, in a virtualized data center, the IT staff will spin up new virtual machines based on user demand or a new project.
 In a cloud environment, a user can provision virtual machines from a self-service catalog and specify resources without interacting with the underlying physical equipment.

-Note: This entry refers to the term virtual machine (VM) as it applies to virtualization technology which creates independent environments for use by operating systems and applications which are designed to run directly on server or client hardware.
-Numerous other technologies, such as programming languages and environments, also use the same concepts and also use the term "virtual machine".
+Note: This entry refers to the term virtual machine (VM) as it applies to virtualization technology, which creates independent environments for use by operating systems and applications designed to run directly on server or client hardware.
+Numerous other technologies, such as programming languages and environments, also use the same concepts and also use the term "virtual machine."

 Continue Reading About virtual machine (VM)

 - Explore tips and tools for virtual server storage management and get hypervisor-specific management advice.